"""

 and the position/velocity of the camera at the time the image was captured.
 The points of interest are generally

-position, and velocity are generally passed from the :class:`.OpNavImage` metadata.
-The image attitude is used for
+position, velocity, and a priori orientation are generally passed from the :class:`.OpNavImage` metadata.
+The

-querying the catalogue and rotating the catalogue stars into the image frame.
-The camera positions and velocity
+a priori image attitude is used for querying the catalog and rotating the catalog stars into the image frame.

-are used for correcting the star locations for parallax and stellar aberration.
-The camera position and velocity are
+The camera positions and velocity are used for correcting the star locations for parallax and stellar aberration.

-not required but are generally recommended as they will give a more accurate representation.
-All of these
+The camera position and velocity are not required but are generally recommended as they will give a more accurate

 Finally, there are a number of tuning parameters that need set.
 These parameters are discussed in depth in the